Why do people buy in the first place?

 Wisdom of Friends

-We get influenced by our peers, friends, and social acquaintance.
-Closer the bond, the higher the influence.
+We get influenced by our peers, friends, and social acquaintances.
+The closer the bond, the higher the influence.

 Wisdom of friends is a type of influence that is tough to crack for a company, but you can always use it on social platforms.